pleb-devs/developing-cln-plugins/building-a-plugin/README.md

         bt-cli, stop_ln, fund_nodes
 ```

-This create aliases for each of the nodes.
+This creates aliases for each of the nodes.
 Inspect the aliases with:

 ```
 alias l1-cli